jsvirzi/insight/README.md

 [NASA ADS](http://adsabs.harvard.edu) databases,
 filters out information unlikely to be part of the author''s scientific contributions history

+## The Query Variables

+**TrackademiX** provides the following variables for querying.

+- *Citation History* -- The documents for the author in question are scanned for citation history.
+The documents must have less than 10 authors to be considered;
+documents with more than 10 authors are considered large collaborations.
+The citations arising from such a large collaboration would dilute the scientist''s actual contributions.
+The citation dates are noted and histogrammed in bins corresponding to one month.
+For example, if an author''s work is cited on Jan 26, 2012 and Jan 2, 2012,
+the entry corresponding to Jan-2012 will reflect those two citations.

+- *Collaborators* -- The documents for the author in question are scanned for co-authors.
+As is the case for *Citation History*, only documents with less than 10 authors are considered.
+All the co-authors from the selected documents are considered ''collaborators''.
+The frequency of collaboration is noted, indicating how many times the two authors have worked together.

 ## The Data Pipeline

 ![Alt Text](https://github.com/jsvirzi/insight/blob/master/images/pipeline.png "Data Pipeline")